 Perinatal mental health can also be known as antenatal and postnatal.
 Though, a perinatal mental health problem is one that's experienced any time from becoming pregnant up to a year after you give birth.

-We may have all heard of prenatal depression or postnatal depression but, when you become a new mum, there’s a whole new dictionary of medical words thrown at you from every direction.
+The perinatal period is a time of profound neurological change and is part of matrescence the process of becoming a mother.
+You may have all heard of prenatal depression or postnatal depression and some of of the campaigns to help women feel less like this such as the Mum Ribbon Movement.
+Whether you were plus size and pregnant or not, when you become a new mum, there's not only the worry of whether you'll find any mum friends, but also a whole new dictionary of medical words thrown at you from every direction.
 Words that you may not understand or have only heard in passing.
 And, perinatal may be one of those words.
-Here Dr Carla Runchman, Clinical Psychologist and author of The Mama Diary, a journal focusing on new mum’s mental health and wellbeing, breaks it down for us.
+Here Dr Carla Runchman, Clinical Psychologist and author of The Mama Diary, a journal focusing on new mum's mental health and wellbeing, breaks it down for us.

 "Antenatal or prenatal means specifically before birth.
 Postnatal or postpartum means specifically after birth.
 And, ‘peri’ is the Latin for “around”, and ‘natal’ is the Latin for “birth”.
 So perinatal mental health refers to a woman’s mental health during pregnancy and the first year after birth.
 Some perinatal mental health problems can be pregnancy-specific such as tokophobia, which is a fear of childbirth, or post-traumatic stress disorder following childbirth.
 Or it could be more generalised like anxiety and depression.